lfan3/Docker/README.md

 - https://medium.com/joolsoftware/how-to-set-up-an-angular-cli-project-with-docker-compose-a3ec78f179ab

 #TO DO
-- probleme with expresse and mongoose connection
+DD-dd probleme with expresse and mongoose connectionI verifier apartir 21